What are the minimum and maximum values of ink coverage?

 Especially light colors (e.g. light yellow, light cyan or light magenta) often have a too low ink coverage.

 Maximum ink coverage

 The maximum ink coverage is in general 300%.
 Again, don't forget to consider the paper type.
 For example, we recommend not to exceed 280% when using coated paper.
 If you exceed the maximum ink coverage, chances are not all the ink will be absorbed by the paper and stains will appear.

 Especially dark colors often have a too high ink coverage.
 This is because you add more K (black) to the CMYK color.
 To simply get the color black, you can best take 0 C, 0 M, 0 Y and 100 K, which amounts to an ink utilization of 100%.
 This is recommended for reading texts.
 For surfaces that need a richer black, you better take a different composition.
-For more information about the different shades of black, read more here.
+More information about the different shades of black.